KennthShang/PhaVIP/README.md

 ## Quick install
 *Note*: we suggest you to install all the package using conda (both [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://anaconda.org/) are ok).

-After cloning this respository, you can use anaconda to install the **phavp.yml**.
+After cloning this respository, you can use anaconda to install the **phavip.yml**.
 This will install all packages you need with cpu mode.
-The command is: `conda env create -f phavp.yml -n phavp`
+The command is: `conda env create -f phavip.yml -n phavip`

-Once installed, you only need to activate your 'phavp' environment before using phavp in the next time.
+Once installed, you only need to activate your 'phavip' environment before using phavip in the next time.
 ```
 conda activate phabox
 ```